rajenderK7/rajender-dev-portfolio/README.md

-This is the official repository of my portflio and blog hosted on [rajender.dev](https://www.rajender.dev)
+This is the official repository of my portfolio and blog hosted on [rajender.dev](https://www.rajender.dev)

 Built with ♥ and

 - Next JS
 - Shadcn/UI
 - Tailwind CSS